-- 1. The student shall have fulfilled all course requirements as established by the Middletown Board of Education and earned a minimum of Twenty-one (21) Credits, with all credits having been earned at an accredited high school, and met the new "2018 and beyond" graduation testing requirements - 2.
-All credits shall have been granted through an accredited high school. - 3.
-The early graduation form shall be submitted to the counselor no later than March 31 of the sophomore year and retained in the student's permanent folder. - 4.
-The student and parent/guardian shall confer with the counselor prior to the beginning of the Junior year. - 5.
-If approved by the counselor and principal, the student's schedule can be adjusted but will remain as junior status. - 6.
-Participation in all school activities will cease upon presentation of diploma.
+- 1. The student shall have fulfilled all course requirements as established by the Middletown Board of Education and earned a minimum of Twenty-one (21) Credits, with all credits having been earned at an accredited high school, and met the End of Course graduation testing requirements. - 2.
+The student and parent/guardian shall confer with the counselor and submit the Early Graduation Request form to the counselor preferably by the end of the sophomore year, but no later than October 1 of the junior year, and retained in the student's permanent folder. - 3.
+If approved by both the counselor and principal, the student's schedule shall be adjusted if possible.
+The student will remain as junior status.

+4. Participation in all school activities will cease upon presentation of diploma.